antronerds/r2-tutorials/docs/_templates/R2_Chapter_Template.md

 	To continue numbering after enter or figure, indent the whole paragraph with a tab, or more tabs when in sublist

 3. And the third continues

-1. Three enters give the next list
+1. Any space or tab between enters give the next list
   1. Two spaces create a sublist
   *  They can be mixed